pcineverdies/benchmarking-cpp/README.md

 # benchmarking-cpp

-Light benchmarking environment, so you can test the speed of snippets of code on your machine!
+Light benchmarking environment, so you can test the speed of snippets of C++ code.

-***

 ## Background
-During my bachelor's thesis, I needed to test the speed of some C++ functions, so that I could measure the improvement in performance you get using AVX-512 extensions.
+During my bachelor's thesis, I needed to test the speed of some C++ functions; the final goal was to proove that using the AVX-512 Intel's extension you could get some performance advantages.

 Since I had some decent scripts to analyze execution time of little snippets, I put all together in this project.

-***

 ## What does it do

-In your C++ code you specify a starting point and a stop poing for the measure of time (for instance, immediately before and after the call of a function).
+In your C++ code you specify a starting point and a stop point for the measure of time (for instance, immediately before and after the call of a function).

-The scripts executes your code _N_ times, it measuers time in milliseconds and then calculates the mean, stdev and median of the values.
+The scripts executes your code _N_ times, it measuers time in milliseconds and then calculates the mean, stdev and median of the values so obtained.

-Using the values it draws a lollipop chart about the distribution of execution time (coming soon: edit the style of the chart).
+Using the values it draws a lollipop chart about the distribution of execution time.

 ## How to use it